spenserblack/git-lazy-commit/README.md

 ### Staged Changes

-If you have staged changes (`git add path/to/file`), then `git lzc` will commit those staged changes.
-If you *do not* have any staged changes, then `git lzc` will commit *all* changes, **including untracked files** (so be careful!).
+If you have staged changes (`git add path/to/file`), then `git lazy-commit` will commit those staged changes.
+If you *do not* have any staged changes, then `git lazy-commit` will commit *all* changes, **including untracked files** (so be careful!).

 ### Commit Messages

-`git lzc` will write your commit message for you.
+`git lazy-commit` will write your commit message for you.
 If you've changed a single file, the commit message will look like this:

 ```